dcblack/sc-platform/README.md

 1. Implement one module as RTL and provide an example adaptor
 1. Consider refactor `Cpu_module` to use PIMPL and separate API and tests.
 1. Consider refactor `Memory_module` to use PIMPL
+1. Add a shell interface and a scripting language for use in a CPU thread.
+LUA, Python or TCL.
+1. Add a Mailbox_module (2 FIFO's)
+1. Add a Stack_module (LIFO).

 # <a name="CRules"></a>Rules, Conventions, and Guidelines